Wounded Warrior Project FAQs

 WWP is a non-partisan organization, and we don't take a stance on the war.
 We believe that regardless of your politics or beliefs, the men and women in our nation's military have made tremendous personal sacrifices on our behalf, and deserve our respect and any assistance we can provide.
 It's about the WARRIOR, not the WAR.

 100% of your donation supports wounded warriors.
-71% pays for programs, and the balance pays to support those programs.
+71% pays for programs, and the balance pays to support the delivery of those life-changing programs.

 Unfortunately, WWP cannot direct funds to a geographic location or specific individual.